Blog>Cost Guides>How much does Japanese knotweed removal cost?

 What should you do with Japanese knotweed once you have cut it down?

-Any Japanese knotweed that has been cut loose should be placed inside study plastic rubble sacks.
-These sacks need to be disposed of at a specialist landfill site.
+Any Japanese knotweed that you cut loose should be placed inside sturdy plastic rubble sacks.
+You'll need to dispose of those sacks at a specialist landfill site.

 Some councils in the UK offer free specialist collection services for Japanese knotweed.
 We'd recommend getting in touch with your local council to see if this is something they offer in your area.